-Overview This is the first of a two-semester non-calculus sequence in introductory physics, intended particularly for life-science majors.
-Topics to be covered include mechanics, waves, sound, and thermal physics.
-Mathematical treatment is at the level of algebra and trigonometry.
-This course is not recommended for students planning to major in the physical sciences or engineering.I expect you to attend class, read the textbook (or any algebra-based physics text you would like), and most importantly, work carefully through each homework problem assigned, or as many as possible :-).
+Overview Physics 123 is a calculus-based introductory physics course that focuses on electricity and magnetism, and optics.
+Because this is the second semester of general physics, I assume that everyone is familiar with differential and integral calculus, so the general mathematical level of this course will be more rigorous than in physics 121.
+I expect you to attend class, read the textbook (or any calculus based physics text you would like), and most importantly, work carefully through each homework problem assigned, or as many as possible:-).
 I cannot emphasize enough the importance of struggling with each homework question, and to come and see me for help.